 Photo Courtesy of Martinhal Family Hotels and Resorts

-Just a short bike or taxi ride from the Martinhal Cascais property, the city of Cascais is full of history, family-friendly beaches, and seaside charm.
+Just a short bike or taxi ride from the Martinhal Cascais property, the city of Cascais, Portugal is full of history, family-friendly beaches, and seaside charm.
 Cascais, also only a 30 minute train ride from Portugal’s capital of Lisbon, has been a summer retreat of Portuguese and European royalty for centuries, and during wartime, home to the secret agents that inspired the stories of James Bond 007.
-However, history is not what brings most families to Cascais; families come to Cascais for the beaches, some of the cleanest in Europe, and the seaside promenades perfect for an evening stroll or an afternoon bike ride.
-Cascais is also home to several museums, 14 of them to be exact, including Casa Das Historias Paula Rego, which highlights the work of Portugal’s most famous artist, Paula Rego.
+However, history is not what brings most families to Cascais, Portugal; families come to Cascais for the beaches, some of the cleanest in Europe, and the seaside promenades perfect for an evening stroll or an afternoon bike ride.
+Cascais, Portugal is also home to several museums, 14 of them to be exact, including Casa Das Historias Paula Rego, which highlights the work of Portugal’s most famous artist, Paula Rego.

 Imagine a colorful, sprawling castle of yellow, red, and blue that looks like it belongs on the children’s Candyland game board or in an illustrated version of Alice and Wonderland.
 This is The Pena National Palace in Sintra a UNESCO World Heritage Site built in the 19th century Romanticist style.
 A ticket to the castle buys you few hours exploring this fantastical building with tile work fit for a Portuguese king.
 My daughter was amazed and demanded a camera so that she could take her own pictures!
 We didn’t even have the opportunity to explore the extensive grounds which appear to be just as magical.